manendrarawat/hello-manee-react/readme.md

 Ans.
 Its a configuration for the npm.

 3. What are different type of bundler available?
-Ans. webpack, parsler, veet
+Ans. webpack, parcel, veet

 4. What is the difference between dev dependencies vs normal dependencies?
-Ans. dev dependencies will not go with the main bundle.
+Ans. dev dependencies will not go with the prod bundle.

 5. What is package-lock.json?
-Ans. package-lock.json keep track of the exact version which we have installed
+Ans. package-lock.json keep track of the exact version of package which we have installed

+6. Why package-lock.json is useful?
+Ans. package-lock.json keep track of the exact version which we have installed.

+7. What are transitive dependencies?
+8.